Mar 7, 2024 | Concentration Camp

 Sachsenhausen concentration camp at Gedenkstätte Sachsenhausen today contains many different displays and elements that give the visitors a very good idea of how the camp was used.
 Some of the notable exhibits include:

 Among the exhibits the visitor will find photos, paper documents, and items which belonged to genuine prisoners who unwillingly participated in constructing Sachsenhausen.
-With these kinds of reproductions, visitors can know the ways and quality of living of those prisoners, the activities that they have to perform daily, and manner of torture and penalties that the prisoners have undergone throughout history.
+With these kinds of reproductions, visitors can learn about the ways and quality of life of the prisoners.
+They can also see the daily activities that the prisoners had to perform.
+Additionally, visitors can understand the manner of torture and penalties that prisoners underwent throughout history.

 The features of the exhibition also include the analysis of the medical experiments which have been conducted by the Nazis and the destinies of certain categories of the prisoners, namely, Jews, political opponents, and Soviet POWs.

-Besides the permanent exhibitions, the Gedenkstätte Sachsenhausen has temporary special exhibitions that deal with certain aspects of the camp or Modern History human rights violations.
+Besides the permanent exhibitions, the Gedenkstätte Sachsenhausen has temporary special exhibitions.
+These exhibitions deal with certain aspects of the camp or modern history human rights violations.
 These exhibitions provide additional information and comparative view on historical background and aftermath of the Nazi’s evil deeds.

 3. Visitor Information